MicrosoftDocs/power-platform/power-platform/developer/cli/reference/modelbuilder.md

 #### `--entitynamesfilter` `-enf`

 Filters the list of entities are retrieved when reading data from Dataverse.
 Passed in as a semicolon separated list.
-Using the form <entitylogicalname>;<entitylogicalname>
+Using the form /<entitylogicalname>;/<entitylogicalname>

 #### `--entitytypesfolder` `-etf`